What Companies Hire Non-native Speakers as ESL Teachers? *updated August 2023

 The bottom line is that different companies qualify native speakers differently.
-For example, some do not accept teachers from South Africa or the Phillippines, though South Africa and the Phillippines list English as an official language.
+For example, some do not accept teachers from South Africa or the Philippines, though South Africa and the Philippines list English as an official language.
 Are Indians native speakers of English?
 Depends on the company’s policy.

 Some companies qualify these many applicants as native speakers and others do not.
 Note that even the American Dialect Society says there is no agreed-upon definition of who can be considered a native speaker of English.

 Can I teach for an ESL Company online if I have an accent?

 Then, to add to the confusion about native and non-native speakers, some companies want specific accents.
 Some would like British English, and others (like VIPKid) only want American accents.
 If you are British, you are in luck!
 Many companies are specifically interested in a British accent.

 Remember, being a successful English teacher is not solely determined by being a native speaker.
 Non-native speakers can bring unique perspectives, relatability, and valuable teaching skills to the table.